ras-drive/BinaryConverter/README.md

 # BinaryConverter
-Simple GUI Decimal to Binary and ASCII Text to Binary translator built in java.
-Will be adding more functionality, such as writing to files and such at a later date.
+Simple GUI Decimal to Binary, Hex to Binary, and ASCII Text to Binary translator built in java.
+Supports saving to a file after converting and importing from a text file.